-No, some eighteen months later, two 13-foot-tall Easter Island look-alikes were added, standing silently guarding the Stonehenge masterpiece.
+No, some 18 months later, two 13-foot-tall Easter Island look-alikes were added, standing silently guarding the Stonehenge masterpiece.

 Al Sheppard passed away in 1994, but the property remained in his family until 2010.
-After the property was sold, Stonehenge II was relocated to the Hill Country Arts Foundation in Ingram, TX.
-HCAF is located just off Junction Highway at 120 Point Theater Rd.
-South.
+After the property was sold, Stonehenge II was relocated to the Hill Country Arts Foundation in Ingram, Texas, which is located just off Junction Highway at 120 Point Theater Road South.

 120 Point Theatre Road